pablonavajas/tracksy/README.md

-# How to run

 ## Create a new react app

-Run `npx create-react-app .` in the project folder
+Run `npx create-react-app .` in the project folder.

-## Used dependencies
+## Used dependencies in this project

 - materialize-css
 - react-materialize